-Now, how does one tackle a corporate network the size of a rodent’s brain?
+Now, how does one tackle a complex corporate network?
 Well, the safest approach would be to deploy an endpoint management tool or software.
 On top of that, you will also need some sort of MDM to sort out mobile devices and an EMM (Enterprise Mobility Management) tool to, well, manage all the corporate assets.
 Did you think that I was done with the list?

-Hardly; you will also require a client management system for stuff like client retention, remote diagnosis, operating system deployment, patching, and updating.
+Hardly – you will also require a client management system for stuff like client retention, remote diagnosis, operating system deployment, patching, and updating.
 Three different kinds of software just to eyeball that tangled web of devices.
 Naturally, each solution has its own quirks and strengths.
-And so, if your life wasn’t hard enough, here are three more reasons for you to consider a career change; or not.

 So, how is a Unified Endpoint Management system any different from MDM or EMM?

-Let’s talk about the elephant in the room which, in this case, is Mobile Device Management.
-UEM handles mobile devices (i.e. smartphones, tablets, wearables running Android or iOS) and MDM handles mobile devices.
+The elephant in the room, in this case, is Mobile Device Management.
+UEM handles mobile devices (i.e. smartphones, tablets, wearables running Android or iOS) and MDM handles mobile devices too.
 So, what’s the difference?
 Why not stick with MDM?
-There’s no easy way of saying this, but the “M” in acronym spells it very clearly – MDM covers ONLY mobile devices (BYODs, COPEs, and COBOs).
+There’s no easy way of saying this, but the “M” in the acronym spells it very clearly – MDM covers ONLY mobile devices (BYODs, COPEs, and COBOs).
 MDM includes:

 - Mobile policy enforcement.